 The annual cap restricts the potential increase in the ARM interest rate to a specified amount each year.
 This is designed to protect borrowers against a substantial increase in payments if the rates increase.

-An ARM with an annual cap will only increase by a certain level in terms of percentage points irrespective of how much rates actually rise.
+An ARM with an annual cap only increases by a certain amount regardless of how much rates actually rise.
 For example, a 3% ARM with a 2% cap can only adjust to 5%, even if interest rates increase by 6% during the initial fixed term of the mortgage.

-The primary difference between an ARM and a fixed-rate mortgage is that with a fixed-rate mortgage the interest rate remains consistent throughout the life of the loan, while with an ARM the interest rate moves up and down in relation to an index.
+The primary difference between an ARM and a fixed-rate mortgage is that the interest rate of a fixed-rate mortgage remains consistent throughout the life of the loan.
+With an ARM, the interest rate moves up and down in relation to an index.

 Frequently asked questions